Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 What are the Penalties for 594 (PC)?

-As a misdemeanor, vandalism is punishable by up to one year in county jail, fines, community service, and up to 3 years of probation.
+As a misdemeanor, vandalism is punishable by up to one year in county jail, fines, court-ordered community service, and up to 3 years of probation.
 Felony vandalism convictions may result in jail or prison time, up to $10,000 in fines, and community service.
 No matter how serious the allegations, you may be required to pay restitution to the victim and a one-year suspension of your driver’s license.

 Sentencing Enhancements

-In some cases, the prosecution may push for sentencing enhancements if they believe the act was a hate crime, gang-related activity, or act of domestic violence.
 If someone is convicted of a vandalism charge along with a hate crime, the offense will become a felony if it was charged as a misdemeanor, and if it was a felony, 1-3 years could be added to the sentence.

 When a vandalism charge is found to be a gang crime, those convicted of a misdemeanor will be required to serve at least 180 days in jail, and those convicted of a felony could have up to 4 years added to their sentence.
-Additionally, felony gang crimes count as strikes under California’s three strikes rule.
+Additionally, felony gang crimes count as strikes under California’s three-strikes rule.

 Vandalism Charges for Minors in California